 The IOT discussed whether the task of selection, where the parties have not done so, should be assigned to the Standing Panel itself or to its Chair, and concluded that it should be the Standing Panel.
 The IOT anticipates that, once convened, the Standing Panel will agree its own administrative procedures.

 If the Standing Panel, in its discretion, does not have capacity to seat any or all of the Panelists necessary to comprise an IRP Panel for a Dispute, the Standing Panel must notify the Claimant and ICANN in writing as soon as possible, and in any event within 14 days of notification of the initiation of the IRP from the ICDR to the Standing Panel.
-In the event that a Standing Panel is not in place when the relevant IRP Panel must be convened, or is in place but does not have capacity due to other IPCP commitments,
+In the event that a Standing Panel is not in place when the relevant IRP Panel must be convened, or is in place but does not have capacity, the IRP Panel shall be selected on the following basis:

 Rationale: As referred to above, Bylaws s.4.3(k)(ii) refers to the possibility of not using the Standing Panel because it does not have capacity.
 The IOT understands the intent to be that the Standing Panel will be used, except in exceptional circumstances.
 The proposed rule, therefore, leaves it to the Standing Panel to raise issues of lack of capacity (of any form).
 The IOT concluded that, so far as Panelist “diversity of skill and experience” is concerned this is likely to be an exceptional situation.
 There is not a general expectation in judicial and arbitral proceedings for the adjudicator(s) themselves to have detailed subject-matter expertise, and that Bylaws 4.3 (k)(iv) specifically allows for the IRP Panel to have access to independent skilled technical experts where required.
 Therefore, the consensus of the IOT is to not propose a specific process for a Party to make representations about lack of capacity, but assumes that a Party will nevertheless raise this if this is a genuine concern.
 Feedback is welcome on whether a specific challenge process is necessary.